Top of the page

 LEEP works very well to treat abnormal cell changes on the cervix.

-If all of the abnormal tissue is removed, you will not need more surgery.
+If all of the abnormal tissue is removed, you won't need more surgery.
 In some studies, doctors were able to remove all the abnormal cells in almost every case.
 But abnormal cells may come back in the future.

-Most women do not have problems after LEEP.
-If a woman gets pregnant after having LEEP, she has a very small increased risk of going into labour early or may be more likely to deliver her baby early.
+Most people don't have problems after LEEP.
+If you get pregnant after having LEEP, you may be more likely to deliver your baby early.

 Rare problems include infection of the cervix or uterus and narrowing of the cervix that might make it hard to get pregnant.